PowerShellCrack/PSAutopilotReadinessCheck/README.md

 - Check if device has supporting OS (using WINRM)
 - Check if user is part of CBA Stage Rollout
 - Check for Organization branding
-- Check if User is assigned a MDM and Windows license
+- Check if user is assigned a Windows license.
 - Check if user is part of "allow user to Azure AD device" join group
-- Check if user is part of MDM enrollment group
 - Check if device is assigned a post script (eg. rename script, complete script, etc)

 # DISCLAIMER